-Overeating to build muscle mass is a scam which results in fatso production.
-That’s why people came up with the term “lean muscle” in order to separate the “slim look” from the “bulked up” look.
-One thing is certain: force-feeding yourself with garbage junk food will not help you gain “lean muscle”.
-If anything it raises your body fat levels, which as a result increases your estrogen ratio too.
-In case you don’t know more estrogen does not equal more muscle but bigger titties.
+Overeating to build muscle mass is a scam resulting in fatso production.
+Force-feeding yourself will not help you gain “lean muscle”.
+If anything it increases your body fat levels and consequently your estrogen too.
+In case you don’t know, estrogen equals bigger titties rather than bigger muscles.

-It may sound weird, but a lot of people often mistake fat for muscle fibers.
-It’s easy to do so, when you only count on the scale to measure your progress.
-You can’t possibly think that the noobs reporting 20 lbs of muscle mass gain in 4 months are for real.
-Half of that amount is fat, the other 20% water, the next 10% glycogen, and finally you get 6 lbs of muscle which feel like a fuck you for Christmas.
+It may sound weird, but a lot of people often mistake fat for muscle.
+It’s easy to do so when you only count on the scale to measure your progress.
+You can’t possibly think that the noobs reporting 20lbs of muscle gain in 4 months are for real.
+Half of that amount is fat, the other 20% water, the next 10% glycogen, and finally, you get 6lbs of muscle which feel like a fuck you for Christmas.
 Even dirty bulking cannot overcome the shortcomings of being a natural bodybuilder.
 Muscle gaining is slow and burgers can’t do anything about it.
-Thus, adoption of the perma-bulking religion results in one kind of growth only – that of McDonald’s.
+Thus, adoption of the perma-bulking religion results in McDonald’s approved kind of growth.

 It seems that in the long run eating around maintenance is the best.
-Maintenance is the number of calories you need to maintain your current weight.
+Maintenance refers to the number of calories required to maintain your current weight.
 If you want to lose weight, you go below.
-If you are aiming towards gaining muscle, you go above or stay at maintenance.
+If you want to gain muscle, you go slightly above or remain at maintenance.
 You don’t need a lot of calories to build “lean muscle”.
-Any diet that comes with 800-1000+ calories over your daily needs will offer diminishing returns.
-Oddly enough, there are people who keep on slamming them calories like it’s their last meal.
-You know very well who I am referring to – the guys who make 5 new holes in their belts just to squat extra 50 lbs.
-It’s a bad deal in general.
-Investment with poor returns.
+Any diet that comes with 800-1000 calories over your daily needs will offer diminishing returns.

-One of the ways to make sure you’re gaining lean muscle is to focus on improving your strength to bodyweight ratio, or how strong you’re in comparison to how much you weigh.
-For example, a 225 lbs bench press may not look impressive to “brahs in the gym”, but if your bodyweight is 150 lbs the lift is pretty solid – 1.5xBW.
-When you focus on becoming a compact muscle machine, gaining “non lean muscle” does nothing for you.
+One of the ways to make sure that you’re gaining lean muscle is to focus on improving your strength to bodyweight ratio.
+For example, a 225lbs bench press may not look impressive to the “brahs in the gym”, but if your bodyweight is 150lbs, the lift is pretty solid – 1.5 times your bodyweight (1.5BW).
+When you focus on becoming a compact muscle machine, gaining “non-lean muscle” does nothing for you.
 It just lowers your coefficient.
-A good example would, of course, be gymnasts who are required to have high level of strength and low overall weight.
-For them gaining pounds offers nothing, unless the gains are a direct result of specific strength training.
-On the other hand, if you’re goal is to increase your absolute strength, or the total amount of weight you can lift regardless of bodyweight, getting fatter helps with many barbell lifts except the deadlift.